javierdejuan/Asynchrounos-Python-backend/README.md

 So far we have a systemd service which handles Http requests and delegate the jobs via a Redis queue.
 For testing purposes, just pick up any WebSocketClientTester from the internet, enter your websocket service credentials and send a message.
 In my case, I have used a chrome extension in my browser like [this](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo?hl=en) one.

+Now, let's head the worker side of the process.

+### The Worker Service